Someone once told me that my ability to work remotely was like having a “superpower.”

-And I think I have to agree with him.
-I’ve been working remotely, full-time, for a U.S. company for about three and a half years now—and honestly, I could never go back to working in an office or having a location-dependent job.
+I’ve been working remotely for a U.S. company for 3 and a half years now and could never go back to an office or location-dependent job.

-There are pros and cons to both, but if having a steady paycheck and benefits are important to you, then you’ll probably want to get a remote job.
+There are pros and cons to both, but if having a steady paycheck and benefits are important to you, then you’ll probably want to become an employee (aka get a remote job).

 STEP 1: Decide if you (really) want to work remotely